 Panning

 Most software synthesizers like Sylenth1 and Serum allow you to pan each oscillator from left to right in the stereo field.
-Sylenth1 also has a separate stereo knob that spreads each voice to a different place in the stereo field.
+Sylenth1 also has a separate stereo knob which spreads each voice to a different place in the stereo field.

 Phase